 Nowadays I gravitate toward using almond butter more often than peanut butter, but we always have a jar of it on hand because it’s Isaac’s favorite.
 I’m glad because it comes in handy when I’m making a recipe that needs a little peanut butter action.
 For instance, this kale salad.

 It’s got a lovely little peanut sauce that’s absolutely delicious.
-If you haven’t tried kale with a peanut sauce or dressing, you really must!
+If you haven’t tried kale with a peanut dressing, you really must!
 Like peanut butter, peanut sauce is good on just about anything but I think it’s particularly good on leafy greens like kale.

 Aren’t the little spirals of carrot and cucumber pretty?

-I used my Joyce Chen spiralizer to make them.
+I used my spiralizer to make them.
 You can certainly julienne the carrot and cucumber if you don’t have a spiralizer.
 But I have to say, I LOVE my spiralizer and would definitely recommend getting one if you eat veggies a lot (or are looking to eat more veggies).
 Spiralizers are so cool because you can make “noodles” out of almost any vegetable or fruit.
 I make veggie pasta all the time.

 Back to the recipe.
 It comes together quickly, doesn’t require a ton of ingredients and tastes ah-mah-zing.
 If you like kale and peanut sauce, you’ll love it.
 It works great as a side salad or you can add some shelled edamame for a little protein and have it as a meal.